UkraineOfficial Name: Ukraine

 - Enroll in STEP to receive safety and security announcements while you are abroad.

-Potential for civil disturbances: Large-scale protests have occurred in many cities throughout Ukraine.
+Potential for civil disturbances: Large-scale protests have occurred from time to time in cities throughout Ukraine.

 - You should avoid large gatherings or protests and adjacent areas.

-- Some of these protests have turned violent and resulted in deaths and injuries.
+- In the past, some protests have turned violent and resulted in deaths and injuries.

 - Be alert and aware of your surroundings and pay attention to local news media.